kbjiang/02_study/03-Machine-Learning/Cornell-CS4780-F18/Notes.md

 ### Perceptron
 1. In high-dimensional space, data points are almost always far away from each other therefore separable by a hyperplane.
+2. the geometry of adding an additional dimension for bias...
+3. overfitting has not become a thing yet